shopify vs ebay

 Shopify

-• Accepts payments via Shopify Payments or third-party providers
+• Accepts payments via Shopify Payments or third-party providers.

-• Supports credit cards, PayPal, Apple Pay, Meta Pay, and cryptocurrency
+• Supports credit cards, PayPal, Apple Pay, Meta Pay, and cryptocurrency.

 • Offers accelerated checkout options like Shop Pay or faster checkout on other methods

-• Only accepts debit cards linked to major credit card providers
+• Only accepts debit cards linked to major credit card providers.

 Shopify is highly flexible, suitable for diverse e-commerce needs, and enables fast, convenient checkout for customers.